akuklev/HOCC/README.md

 entire higher-order constructive logic, or intuitionistic type theories if they only incorporate its predicative fragment.
-The common core of all those systems is the intuitionistic type theory containing basic inductive types (at least 𝟘, 𝟙, 𝔹 = {ff, tt}, and ℕ of natural numbers), and a cummulative hierarchy of universes 𝒰 : 𝒰⁺ : 𝒰⁺⁺ : ··· closed under forming dependent sums Σ and products Π, so that every type (and every finite collection of types) lies inside some universe.
+The common core of all those systems is the intuitionistic type theory containing basic inductive types (at least 𝟘, 𝟙, 𝔹 = {ff, tt}, and ℕ of natural numbers), and a cumulative hierarchy of universes 𝒰 : 𝒰⁺ : 𝒰⁺⁺ : ··· closed under forming dependent sums Σ and products Π, so that every type (and every finite collection of types) lies inside some universe.

 The Observational Calculus of Constructions $CC_{obs}$ [Pujet-Tabareau2022] extends the core ITT